DebbieBergstrom/Culture-Club/README.md

 - HTML
 - CSS
 - Python
+- JavaScript

 ### Frameworks
-- Django: A high-level Python web framework used for building the Culture Club web application.
+- **Django**: A high-level Python web framework that encourages rapid development and clean, pragmatic design, used for building the Culture Club web application.
-- Crispy Forms: A Django package used for rendering forms in a more efficient and customizable way.
+- **Crispy Forms**: A Django package that simplifies form layout and styling, making forms more efficient and customizable.
-- Bootstrap v5.0: A popular CSS framework used for creating responsive and visually appealing user interfaces.
+- **Bootstrap v5.0**: The latest version of the popular CSS framework, used for creating responsive and visually appealing user interfaces.

 ### Database
-- ElephantSQL: ElephantSQL is a PostgreSQL database as a service.
-It is used as the database for the Culture Club project, providing a reliable and scalable storage solution for the application's data.
+- **ElephantSQL**: A cloud-hosted PostgreSQL database service, offering a reliable and scalable storage solution for the application's data.

-### Media management platform
+### Media Management Platform
-- Cloudinary: A cloud-based media management platform used for storing and serving images.
+- **Cloudinary**: A cloud-based platform for media upload, storage, optimization, and delivery, used for managing images in the Culture Club project.

 ### Tools
-- **Git**: A distributed version control system used for tracking changes in the project's source code.
+- **Git**: A version control system for tracking changes in source code during software development.
-- **GitHub**: A web-based hosting service for version control repositories, used for storing and managing the project's source code.
+- **GitHub**: A platform for hosting and managing Git repositories, enabling collaboration and version control for the project's codebase.
-- **Gitpod**: An online integrated development environment (IDE) used for developing and testing the Culture Club project.
+- **Gitpod**: A cloud-based IDE that provides a consistent and pre-configured development environment for the Culture Club project.
-- **Heroku**: A cloud platform that enables deployment and hosting of web applications.
-Heroku was used for deploying the Culture Club project to a live server.
+- **Heroku**: A cloud application platform used for deploying and hosting the Culture Club web application.
-- **Adobe Photoshop**: A professional image editing software used for advanced image manipulation.
+- **Adobe Photoshop**: A graphic design software used for editing and refining images for the website.
-- **DB diagram**: An online database design and diagramming tool that simplifies the process of creating and visualizing database schemas. dbdiagram.io was used for designing and documenting the database schema of the Culture Club project.
+- **DB Diagram**: A tool for visualizing and creating database schemas, used for planning the database structure of Culture Club.
-- **Google Fonts**: A collection of free and open-source fonts used for typography on Culture Club website.
+- **Google Fonts**: A library of free, open-source fonts, used to enhance typography on the website.
-- **Font Awesome**: A library of icons used for adding scalable vector icons to Culture Clubs website.
+- **Font Awesome**: A library of icons and social logos, used for adding graphical elements to the Culture Club interface.
-- **Mailtrap**: In this project, Mailtrap was integrated to power the contact form, providing a secure environment for users to reach out to Culture Club via email.
-- **Balsamiq
+- **DALL-E**: An AI generative image tool utilized for creating unique images for the landing page and blog post placeholder.
+- **Balsamiq**: A wireframing tool used for sketching and visualizing the layout and structure of the web project.

 ### Supporting Libraries and Packages
-import list of packages from requirements.txt
+asgiref==3.7.2
+cloudinary==1.37.0
+dj-database-url==0.5.0
+dj3-cloudinary-storage==0.0.6
+Django==3.2.23
+django-allauth==0.59.0
+django-crispy-forms==1.14.0
+django-summernote==0.8.20.0
+gunicorn==21.2.0
+oauthlib==3.2.2
+psycopg2==2.9.9
+PyJWT==2.8.0
+python3-openid==3.2.0
+pytz==2023.3.post1
+requests-oauthlib==1.3.1
+sqlparse==0.4.4
+urllib3==1.26.15

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>